Finding an Article using Environment Complete

 There is a subject term climatic changes; however, it is possible this could be too restrictive of a search.
 A particular article could pertain to climate considerations, but does not have the subject term climatic changes.

 Enter (SU "climatic changes" OR (climate N3 change) OR SU "Carbon Cycle") in the first textbox.
-Enter (Meridional overturning circulation or MOC) in the second textbox as shown below.
+Enter (Meridional overturning circulation or MOC) in the second textbox.

 The command SU notifies the system that the following word or phrase should be searched in the subject terms.
 The dropdown can be used to indicated the same.
 The SU command was used in this case in order to have a keyword proximity search on the same line (find climate within 3 words of change in the title, subject, abstract, etc - climate N3 change).